nandolabs/rails-api-bookings/README.md

 # Rails Bookings API

 A clean, production-ready REST API built with **Ruby on Rails**, designed for managing bookings, customers, and availability.
+I often fix ActiveRecord bugs, validation issues, and API regressions in systems like this.
 Ideal for hotel systems, appointment scheduling, event reservations, or any application that needs reliable booking logic.

 ---